andreigue/andreigue.github.io/_posts/2026-05-28-the-stranger.md

 However, you'd then miss everything that cannot be found inside the watch:

-It is now your reminder of how far you've come.
+As it is now your reminder of how far you've come.
 What you've achieved.
-It now reminds you that \$15'000 is nothing to you.
+It now reminds you that $15,000 is nothing to you.
 I mean, there it is sitting on your wrist, all day, getting accidentally brushed against hard surfaces and picking up light scratches.
 It's not like you were planning to resell it anyway.
 You don't need that money back.
 You don't want that money back.
 Your whole paradigm around money has changed.
 What you used to believe was expensive is now reachable.
 And maybe, because of that, you carry yourself a little differently too.
 You enter a room full of new people, and before you even open your mouth, something has already been communicated, whether through the watch itself or through the quiet confidence it gives you.

 And then there is the memory attached to it.
 The fleeting moments that you now call "the day my promotion".
 The joyful ride back home.
 The stupid smile you kept trying to hide at red lights.
 Greeting your spouse and kids and sharing the good news.
 Going to a fancy restaurant and ordering a Tomahawk steak for the first time in your life.
 The waiter opening the bottle of wine, and the feeling that life had opened up with it.
 The quiet trails of perfume claiming the space between tables.
 All of the aforementioned memories, along with pride, relief, disbelief, ambition, and the feeling that the world was now yours to reach for, get cemented into this one object, which just so happens to be a watch.